zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 # Conversations With Cade Metz on the Rationalists

+_New York Times_ reporter Cade Metz has been writing a book about the people who believed in AGI before it was cool.
+That's a subject that I think I know some things about, so we've been having on-the-record conversations occasionally, which I'd like to publish here (for transparency's sake, not because they're necessarily that interesting).

+The recordings (with varying amounts of background noise) are available—

+[TODO: redact and host recordings]

+Or you can read the transcripts below, which have been edited for clarity.
+(There are a few redactions indicated by "[...]" where either we went off the record or I wanted to cut something from this publication.)

 ### 21 March 2025

 **CM**: What's left out of my book is the philosophy, or at least a big part of the philosophy, meaning people like you and your community.
 People don't know how important this community is.
 It's an astounding story.